fongelias/lingua/README.md

 ## Design
 ### Pipeline
 #### Receiver
 Recieves input to be used in a processor.
+Always sent with type `string`

 #### Processor
 Connects to a single Input and Output.
 Has a pre-processor, strategy, and result, which is piped to an output.